lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/TypeScript/typescript_type_system.md

 ### **keyof**
 <br>

-* returns union type of all keys of first level of given type
+* returns union string of all keys of first level of given type

 <br>